10 best pelvic floor trainers to improve function and strength in 2025

 Reasons to avoid

 I found the Intimate Rose Pelvic Wand easy to use.
-It's made from medical-grade silicone, which makes insertion easy with just a slick of your best lube, and has a unique shape with different-sized ends so I was always sure which side to use.
-Once the wand is inserted, I could practice Kegels to get a feel for which muscles were tight.
+It's made from medical-grade silicone, which makes insertion easy with just a slick of your best lube, and has a unique shape with different-sized ends, so I was always sure which side to use.
+Once the wand is inserted, I can practice Kegels to get a feel for which muscles are tight.
 Seeing the wand move will also show you whether you’re performing the exercise correctly.
 With no tech, batteries or charging aren't required.

 Best pelvic floor trainer starter kit